 Those participants who conduct a workshop as part of their study tour application (refer to question #7) must still complete one workshop following their return from Germany.

 9. Just how "physically intense" are the study tours?

 While groups travel long distances by plane, train, or bus, participants must often walk distances of several miles per day; for example, from a train station to a hotel or between scheduled events.
 Punctuality is paramount, so walking rather briskly is sometimes necessary.

 Participants must also be responsible for their luggage at all times.
 This can be especially challenging when embarking/disembarking trains.
 Elevators and escalators are also not omnipresent, so navigating stairways with luggage can be problematic for even the most experienced travelers.
 In addition to walking, groups may take one (optional) bicycle tour.
 Alternative arrangements will be made for participants with disabilities.

 The fickle nature of summer weather in Germany can pose unique challenges.

 10. What will the travel itinerary look like?

-The emphasis will be on modern German issues, relating especially to the political system, economy, culture, education, and environmental sustainability.
+The emphasis will be on modern German issues, relating especially to the political system, economy, culture, education, environmental sustainability, and corporate responsibility.
 Additional themes of note include the legacy of the Holocaust, German unification, and European integration.